intel/pcm/FAQ.md

 **Q:** Does PCM work inside a virtual machine.

 **A:** PCM does not work inside a virtual machine because it needs access to low-level registers which is typically forbidden inside a virtual machine.

+**Q:** Does PCM work inside a docker container.

+**A:** yes, it does.
+An example of how to run PCM inside a docker container is located [here](https://github.com/opcm/pcm/blob/master/DOCKER_README.md).
+The recipe works also for other PCM utilities besides pcm-sensor-server.